Digital photography has nixed the hassle of film, but getting a great picture still takes some work.

 You have this big, fancy camera, but you have no idea how to use it.
 And even though you were told that buying an expensive camera meant you’d get better shots, a quality photo seems to be nothing more than luck of the draw.
 Some are blurry, some too bright, some too dark, and others are just underwhelming despite your best efforts.
 Sound familiar?
 You’re not alone.
-A 2012 survey revealed that most of the people who buy expensive DSLR cameras use them as a point-and-shoot.

 Whether you’re using a DSLR or a point-and-shoot, cameras can be intimidating when you don’t know what they do or have the first idea of where to start.
 So, for anyone looking to get better photos out of the camera they’ve got without a lot of time to learn all about photography, you’re in luck.
 We’ve put together five extremely easy photography tricks that you can master in minutes that will help you capture the best photo possible without ever having to take the camera off of auto mode.